binocarlos/folder-ui/README.md

 A container that displays a toolbar and the children of an item

  * loadChildren(item, done) - load the children for an item
+ * deleteItems(items, done) - delete some items
+ * copyItems(items, done) - copy items to the clipboard
+ * cutItems(items, done) - cut items to the clipboard
+ * pasteItems(parent, mode, items, done) - paste items into a parent (mode is 'cut' or 'copy')
  * reducername - where to look in the state

 ## FormContainer